delight-im/Knowledge/MySQL.md

 ## Security

  * For each (web) application that needs access to a database, create a separate, application-specific user in MySQL, restricted to host `localhost` and protected by a strong password.
-That user should have minimal privileges, i.e. perhaps no administrative privileges at all but only table-specific read/write privileges, such as `SELECT`, `INSERT`, `UPDATE` and `DELETE`.
+That user should have minimal privileges, i.e. perhaps no administrative privileges at all but only table-specific read/write privileges, such as `SELECT`, `INSERT`, `UPDATE`, `DELETE` and `LOCK TABLES`.
  * Restrict access to your MySQL instance to `localhost`, i.e. don't expose it to the public.
 Your firewall may keep port `3306` closed as well.

  * Use an SSH tunnel (e.g. via the terminal on Linux or macOS or via PuTTy on Windows) from local port `3306` or `33060` (to avoid conflicts) to remote port `3306`.